MicrosoftDocs/cpp-docs/docs/standard-library/numeric-functions.md

 ## <a name="partial_sum"></a> partial_sum

-Computes a series of sums in an input range from the first element through the *i*th element and stores the result of each such sum in the *i*th element of a destination range or computes the result of a generalized procedure where the sum operation is replaced by another specified binary operation.
+Computes a series of sums in an input range from the first element through the *n*th element and stores the result of each such sum in the *n*th element of a destination range.
+Or, computes the result of a generalized procedure where the sum operation is replaced by another specified binary operation.

 ```cpp
 template <class InputIterator, class OutIt>